Federer beats Nadal to win 18th grand slam

 But Federer was obviously much the happier.

-"This is beautiful, but it's still much better, the (other) trophy," Nadal said as he looked at the runner-up trophy.
+"This is beautiful, but it's still much better, the (other) trophy," Nadal said as he looked glumly at the runner-up trophy.

 Federer wept when losing to Nadal in the 2009 Australian Open final in five sets.
-This time he cried tears of joy.
+This time he cried tears of joy and vowed to celebrate deep into the morning.

 26-shot rally

 Never in his "wildest dreams" did the Swiss even expect to make the final, especially since he was handed a tough draw.
-So what must the 35-year-old -- the second oldest man behind Ken Rosewall to win a major in the Open Era -- have been thinking when bagging his record-extending 18th major and first since Wimbledon in 2012?
+So what was the 35-year-old -- the second oldest man behind Ken Rosewall to win a major in the Open Era -- thinking when bagging his record-extending 18th major and first since Wimbledon in 2012?

+He compared the win in importance to the 2009 French Open when he claimed the clay-court major for the first and only time.
+Nadal was the man who had habitually stopped him in Paris.

+"I waited for the French Open," he said.
+"I tried.
+I fought.
+I tried again and failed.
+Eventually I made it.
+This feels similar."

 Federer had to do it the hard way, too, rallying from 3-1 down in the fifth.
 He rarely takes medical timeouts but did so entering the fifth set against Stan Wawrinka in the semifinals and at the same stage versus Nadal.

-It appeared to be for the same issue, an upper leg complaint.
+It was for the same issue, an upper leg complaint.

-Yet he consistently threatened on the Nadal serve and finally broke through for 3-3 after Nadal's forehand on game point clipped the tape and went wide.
+Yet he consistently threatened on the Nadal serve and finally got his reward for 3-3 -- after Nadal's forehand on game point clipped the tape and went wide.

-In a game highlighted by a 26-shot rally that Federer won with a blistering forehand down the line, he broke again for 5-3 when a good backhand return forced an error.
+In a game highlighted by a 26-shot rally that Federer won with a blistering forehand down the line, he broke again for 5-3 when a good, angled backhand return forced an error.
 That after Nadal dug out of 0-40 to get to deuce.

 But there was still drama to come.

 In the last game, Federer fended off two break points with an ace and forehand winner.
 On a second match point his forehand cross-court was close to the line but ruled good.
-A challenge came from Nadal and the crowd roared when replays showed the ball to be good.
+A challenge came from Nadal and the crowd roared when replays showed the ball to be touching the line.

 It was, truth be told, an anticlimactic conclusion as Federer had to wait before finally celebrating.
-The two hugged and exchanged words at the net.
+The two subsequently hugged and exchanged words at the net.

+"It's slightly awkward to win this way," Federer said.
+"Nevertheless, emotions poured out of me.
+Of course I was seeing my entire support team, (wife) Mirka going bananas.
+It was cool."

 Even if the hard courts and balls were quicker this year at the Australian Open -- aiding Federer's aggressive, flat-hitting game -- all the numbers suggested Nadal held the edge in the 35th installment of what many consider to be the best men's tennis rivalry of all time.